metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 What is the raw deathly magic that Necromancers tap into?
 What is the essence of life that Druids access within nature?
 Through what channels do divine beings restore life to the faithful?

 At some point in a warden's life, they were brought to the precipice of death, only to survive the experience.
 However, they never truly left death behind.
-Caught in a limbo between life and death, Wardens have learned to harness this proximity to death, leveraging the terrible understanding they've gain from their experience.
+Caught in a limbo between life and death, Wardens have learned to harness this proximity to the essence of life, leveraging the terrible understanding they've gain from their experience.

+### On the edge of death

+You’ve had a soul-shaking realization: maybe you’ve been dead before, yet somehow you are alive again; maybe you were almost killed, but survived by the skin of your teeth.
+One thing is for sure: who you are now is not who you once were.
+Your past life, or lives, are unclear to you, but you know that the shadow of death looms close by.

+Through whatever means you survived your near-death experience, you now know the truth about yourself: that you are one of death’s representatives among the living.
+This is something that remains with Wardens throughout the rest of their lives.
+At times, it is a curse, distancing them from those around them, and at times, it is a blessing, giving them power over life itself.

 ### Masters of Life and Death

-Wardens understand the essences of life and death, and can access and manipulate them through their raw connection to death.

-Wardens gain their connection through a proximity to death.
+Wardens understand the essence of life and death, and can access and manipulate them through their raw connection to this force.
+Wardens gain their connection through both their knowledge and insights of the other side, and an inner power that resides in their soul.

-Wardens can govern and manipulate their own soul, appearing differently to others,...

-### On the edge of death

-You’ve had a soul-shaking realization: you’ve been dead before, yet somehow you are alive again.
-This life isn’t your first; it might not even be your second.
-Your past life, or lives, are unclear to you, but you know that you passed through the gates of death.
-And the powers of death, or some other influence, wasn’t done with you.

-Whatever force brought you back, you now know the truth about yourself: that you are one of death’s representatives among the living.

-Death is something that remains with Wardens

 ### Creating a Warden

-As you create a warden, the most important thing to consider is the circumstances of your near-death.
+As you create a warden, the most important thing to consider is the circumstances of your brush with death.
 As your warden levels up, they begin to remember how they survived death, what they saw in that moment, and, crucially, how they died.
 It is this event that defines who your warden is today, and as your character begins to piece together what happened to them, their influence over life and death grows more potent.

 Also consider who you were before that event.
 How much did your death change you?